 We also believe kids should see people who look like them using technology to explore their worlds, solve problems, and create opportunities in their communities.
 And it’s equally important for all kids to see how many wonderful communities there are in the world and how they use technology in the same or different ways.

 beanz magazine is a bi-monthly online and print magazine about learning to code, computer science, and how we use technology in our daily lives.
-The magazine includes hard to find information, for example, a list of 40+ programming languages for education, coding schools, summer tech camps, and more.
+The magazine includes hard to find information, for example, a list of 20+ programming languages for education, as well as coding schools, summer tech camps, and more.

-While the magazine is written to help kids ages 8 and older learn about programming and computer science, many readers and subscribers are parents, teachers, and librarians who use the articles to learn alongside their young kids, students, or library patrons.
+While the magazine is written to help kids ages 8-12+ learn about programming and computer science, many readers and subscribers are parents, relatives, teachers, and librarians who use the articles to learn alongside kids in their lives.
 The magazine strives to provide easy to understand how-to information, with a bit of quirky fun.